How Much Should You Pay a Social Media Influencer?

 Goal 2 - Growing Your Followers

-If your goal is to grow your followers I would suggest doing a giveaway.
-Give-aways are an easy way to reach potential customers.
+If your goal is to grow your followers I would suggest doing a giveaway, sponsored posts an influence creates in order to promote a company’s product or service.
+Give-aways are an easy way to reach your target and potential customers.

 Let’s keep going with the cooking class event example.
 The approach here would be going a step further and inviting the vlogger to attend your event.
 The vlogger could even (drum roll please) offer a give-away for tickets to the event in exchange for both tickets himself and the photo op it will give him when he goes.
 That might be a total of $95 out of pocket for you (aka those three tickets you just gave out), which is pretty good deal.
 Overall, having him there would be a big selling point and would bring your current customers as well as the vlogger’s followers to your event.
 Both you and the vlogger could receive more followers from promoting the class, especially if your restaurant is the kind of place his potential followers were already going.
 This could be a win-win for both of you, and that’s the point.
 I hope you can see now how endless the possibilities really are.

-Once you know your goal and the result you want them to bring, then we can talk about pricing and negotiate your business deal.
+Once you know your goal and the result you want them to bring, then we can talk about marketing pricing and negotiate your business deal with an influencer.

 Influencer marketing is a great way to build awareness without breaking the bank.